 All programs in Private School Leadership employ a cohort model.
-In this model, students enroll in the same classes at the same time with the same group.
+In this model, students enroll in the same core classes together throughout the program.
 The cohort model encourages teamwork and collaboration, creates a vibrant learning community, and allows students to develop productive personal, professional and academic bonds that last far beyond the conclusion of the program.
 The strength of the cohort-model is bolstered by the outstanding and diverse attributes of students.
-Cohort members come from diverse racial and ethnic backgrounds, are at different points in their careers holding positions ranging from teacher to head of school, come from different types of schools all over the country and world, and have diverse career goals.